 Table of Contents

 Firebase Authentication is a go-to identity solution for developers building on Google Cloud, especially for mobile-first or early-stage applications.
-But as apps grow in complexity and scale, many teams find themselves constrained by Firebase’s limitations.
+But, as apps grow in complexity and scale, teams find themselves constrained by its limitations and look for Firebase Auth alternatives.

-From vendor lock-in to limited backend flexibility, developers often look for alternatives that offer more customization, better cost control, and enterprise-grade features.
+In particular, vendor lock-in, limited backend flexibility, cost and scalability concerns, data privacy needs, and other issues often push developers to look for Firebase Auth alternatives that offer greater customization, better cost control, and true enterprise-grade features.

 Many teams outgrow Firebase Authentication for a few key reasons: